EQUAL-Mila/llm_extraction_eval/README.md

 **Downloading Pile Dataset**
 Follow the steps here to install the required packages and then download the dataset - https://github.com/EleutherAI/pythia?tab=readme-ov-file#exploring-the-dataset

-If the 'hf_hub_download' function doesn't work (as it didn't for me), you can use the alternative 'snapshot_download' (see the file in this repo - `download_dataset.py`; Make sure to change the path according to your cluster location)
+If the 'hf_hub_download' function doesn't work (as it didn't for us), you can use the alternative 'snapshot_download' (see the file in this repo - `download_dataset.py`; Make sure to change the path according to your cluster location)

 **Preparing the Pile Dataset**
 Continue following the steps in the above link to 'unshard' the dataset after downloading it.
 More specifically,